duganchen/slackware-libretro/README.md

 	gpasswd -a games user

+Before each installation or upgrade, clear out your ~/.config/retroarch directory.
+Then initialize it
+with:

+	mkdir -p ~/.config/retroarch/{savefile,savestate}

-On your first run, use the Online Updater to update everything except the Core and Core Info files.
+Then, start RetroArch. use the Online Updater to update everything except the Cores, Core Info files, thumbnails and GLSL shaders.

 Use the included SlackBuilds to install the cores.
-If you want to install the cores that were prebuilt upstream on an Ubuntu system instead, just edit your CFG file accordingly.
+More cores are on SlackBuilds.org, and you may have to adjust your ~/.config/retroarch/retroarch.cfg to use them.